Gunther-Schulz/rclone-bisync-manager/README.md

 - `local_base_path`: Base path for local files to be synced
 - `exclusion_rules_file`: File containing rules for excluding files/directories from sync
-- `log_path`: Directory where log files will be stored
 - `max_cpu_usage_percent`: CPU usage limit as a percentage
 - `sync_paths`: Define the paths to be synchronized
 - `rclone_options`: Customize rclone options